syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Keyboard-navigation.md

 ---
 # Keyboard navigation

-Tree grid control supports the following keyboard shortcuts for performing various actions and keyboard navigation can be enabled/disabled by `AllowKeyboardNavigation` property
+TreeGrid control supports the following keyboard shortcuts for performing various actions and keyboard navigation can be enabled/disabled by `AllowKeyboardNavigation` property

 **Home** **:** To select the first row.